 - 85g (6 tablespoons) crème fraiche (or cream)

 To make the dough

 - If using a mixer, chill the bowl, and paddle in the freezer for at least 20 minutes.

 - Whisk the flour, sugar, and salt together.
 Assemble the mixer and bowl, add dry ingredients.

 - With the mixer on low, slowly add the cubes of butter.
 Mix for two or three minutes.
 The butter should be well cut into the dough.
 After all the pieces of butter or added, increase speed slightly.
 Slivers of butter should remain visible.
-If some bigger chunks remain, work the bigger pieces butter into be flour between your fingers.
+If some bigger chunks remain, work the bigger pieces of butter into the flour between your fingers.